BrenoFariasdaSilva/Worked-Example-Miner/RefactoringMiner/README.md

 If you have any questions, feel free to contact me at any of my Social Networks in my [GitHub Profile](https://github.com/BrenoFariasdaSilva).

 ## License:

-This project is licensed under the [Creative Commons Zero v1.0 Universal](../LICENSE) License.
-So, for those who want to use this project for study, commercial use or any other thing, feel free to use it, as you want, as long as you don't claim that you made this project and remember to give the credits to the original creator.
+This project is licensed under the [Apache License 2.0](../LICENSE).
+This license permits use, modification, distribution, and sublicense of the code for both private and commercial purposes, provided that the original copyright notice and a disclaimer of warranty are included in all copies or substantial portions of the software.
+It also requires a clear attribution back to the original author(s) of the repository.
+For more details, see the [LICENSE](../LICENSE) file in this repository.